amesoudi/amesoudi.github.io/content/publication/mesoudi-culture-2011/index.md

 ---
 title: Culture and the Darwinian Renaissance in the social sciences and humanities
 authors:
-- Alex Mesoudi
+- admin
 date: '2011-06-01'
 publishDate: '2024-11-22T08:25:18.414059Z'
 publication_types:
 - article-journal
-publication: '*Journal of Evolutionary Psychology*'
+publication: '*Journal of Evolutionary Psychology 2*, 109-124'
 doi: 10.1556/jep.9.2011.29.1
 abstract: A 'Darwinian Renaissance' in the social sciences and humanities cannot occur until evolutionary theory can successfully explain rapid and cumulative cultural